Cucumber Falls at Ohiopyle State Park is the most photogenic, and probably the most photographed, waterfall in western Pennsylvania.

 And if you are physically able, this is really the spot you want to view Cucumber Falls from.

-Viewing Cucumber Falls from Below
+Viewing Cucumber Falls From Below

-As I stated in the opening paragraph – Cucumber Falls looks magnificent in any season at any level of water flow.
+Cucumber Falls looks magnificent in any season at any level of water flow.

 After a drenching rain the falls can cover nearly the entire amphitheatre of rock as the water plunges 30 feet to the pool below.